 Best-selling author and former Lehman Brothers trader Jared Dillian explains why Lehman Brothers wasn’t bailed out in 2008 on a recent podcast.
-Despite its systemic risk, there are two key reasons it wasn’t bailed out.
-The first has to do with the illiquid nature of its assets, and the second involves the company’s former CEO, Dick Fuld.
+Despite its systemic risk, there are two key reasons it wasn’t bailed out… The first had to do with the illiquid nature of its assets, and the second involves the company’s former CEO, Dick Fuld.

 Illiquid Assets Sunk Lehman Brothers